stanac/ArgoStore/docs/docs/docs/introduction/getting-started-aspnetcore.md

 ::: tip
-Query is  executed at the end when needed (when returning from method or calling `ToList`, `First`, ...), no data is filtered in memory.
+Query is  executed at the end when needed (when writing HTTP response or calling `ToList`, `First`, ...), no data is filtered in memory.
 :::

 Full method looks like this: